olivierbon/craft-squeeze/README.md

 # Squeeze plugin for Craft CMS 3.x

-Zip your craft assets on the fly ready for download
+Zip your craft assets on the fly ready for your user to download

 ## Requirements